One of the questions we get all the time is “Isn’t WordPress insecure” closely followed by “What if WordPress is hacked?”.

 Most use-cases for WPCloudDeploy will likely not involve a lot of plugins which keeps the attack area much much smaller than your average WordPress website.

 Additionally, if your use-case is such that customers are not allowed to access servers directly then attack risks are even smaller (since there are no other heavy plugins and your theme will likely be the lightweight 2019 theme.)
-And, in such a scenario you can easily lock down access to particular IPs using firewalls, webserver configurations or proxy services such as CloudFlare.
+And, in such a scenario, you can easily lock down access to just your IPs using firewalls, webserver configurations or proxy services such as CloudFlare.

 In other words, the deployment profile of WPCloudDeploy is not like your standard every-day WordPress site.
 Thus, security cannot be viewed through the same lenses as a regular WordPress site.